The Danish Gambling Authority sends Digital Post

 When you have obtained a licence you must submit a copy of the audited accounts of the lottery as well as a copy of the used lottery ticket, guidelines, poster or the like to the Danish Gambling Authority at the latest 6 month after the closing of the sale.

-You must also remember to pay the gambling duty of winnings that exceed DKK 200 to the Danish Tax Administration (SKAT).
+You must also remember to pay the gambling duty of winnings that exceed DKK 200 to the Danish Tax Agency (SKAT).